anquanscan/sec-tools/README.md

 [docker-elk-suricata](https://github.com/blanboom/docker-elk-suricata): ELK Stack for pfSense and Suricata, optimized for Synology NAS
 [ICAN--Implementation-with-Configuration-Architecture-of-university-Network](https://github.com/notnue/ICAN--Implementation-with-Configuration-Architecture-of-university-Network): Dynamic B.Tech network design with configurations and implementations of 𝗢𝗦𝗣𝗙, 𝗔𝗖𝗟𝘀, 𝗡𝗔𝗧, 𝗗𝗛𝗖𝗣 𝘀𝗲𝗿𝘃𝗲𝗿, 𝗗𝗡𝗦 𝗿𝗲𝘀𝗼𝗹𝘂𝘁𝗶𝗼𝗻𝘀 etc. Each devices are configured with strong passphrases --> can't be breached with rockyou.txt, if you try! ;)
 [HTTPFuzz](https://github.com/maxpl0it/HTTPFuzz): A fast generative fuzzer for HTTP
 [CMSScan](https://github.com/ajinabraham/CMSScan): CMS Scanner: Scan Wordpress, Drupal, Joomla, vBulletin websites for Security issues
+[ESP-8266-Captive-Portal-GET-Authentication-Phisher](https://github.com/reedhaffner/ESP-8266-Captive-Portal-GET-Authentication-Phisher): Uses the ESP 8266 to create a free Wi-Fi AP, which requires the user to "sign in," when the user logs in, all GET requests are sent to the Serial Monitor.